Filpass/Hermes-Rocket-Project/README.md

 - `/cad` – 3D models of nose cone, body tube, and adapter (.STL)
 - `/code` – Python scripts for telemetry collection, live plotting, and post-flight analysis
 - `/data` – Raw telemetry data from each flight (CSV format)
-- `/analysis` – Static plots and animations generated from telemetry
+- `/analysis` – Static plots generated from telemetry

 📄 [Download the full thesis (PDF)](./Design__Fabrication__and_Testing_of_a_3D_Printed_Model_Rocket_with_Integrated_Telemetry_Systems.pdf)